 Which dogs are they similar to?

-Some dog breeds that are quite similar to the Great Pyrenees in the terms of appearance are as follows:
+Some dog breeds that are quite similar to the Great Pyrenees in terms of appearance are as follows:

 Visit Doglime for more dog breed information and their behavior.